Hello fellow readers,

 In this post I’ll discuss what programming and computing are for me.

 to a tool, slave to their creation.

+Programming is something useful.
 It’s a big domain where you learn languages to instruct a machine to take actions.
 Those instructions can range from outputting things (maybe screen pixels but not limited to that), taking inputs from the outside world (not necessarily a keyboard or mouse), doing calculations at very high speed, storing data, and transferring data.

 There are two kinds of programmer dilemmas: the ones who build parts for other programmers to use and the ones who build for end-users programs to solve problems.
 It’s common to find persons that forget to whom their tool is, frightening others with jargons and technical issues they don’t care about.

 While building something as the first kind of programmer no real accomplishment is made.
 Success is rare.
 It’s hard to innovate and satisfy others.
 Even programmers themselves don’t care about the implementation details.
 Those programmers should be humble, brave, and patient.
 The K&R duo is a fine example of this.
 They are the authors of the C programming language and UNIX operating system on which run almost every platform today.
 Yet, who of your non-techie friends has ever heard their names.
 Ask them about Steve Jobs or Bill Gates instead.